 • Servicefinder helps to simplify fleet maintenance for school districts.
 The program helps manage parts, schedule technicians, coordinate bus availability and control worker overtime.

-• Cityfinder 2.0 is an app to help locate trolley stops, shuttle stops and point of interests in cities.
+• Cityfinder 2.0 is an app to help locate trolley stops, shuttle stops and points of interest in cities.
 The app is designed to help tourists know wait times of public transportation, as well as find restaurants, bars and entertainment that are along the route.

 Civitella gave credit to the customer support teams.
 He said they closed 26,784 cases in 2018, increasing by more than 16 percent from the previous year.